aptech/docs/docs/CR-declare.rst

         the file containing the declare's gets recompiled.
 This can get you into trouble if you are not careful.

-The :func:`declare` statement warning level is a compile option.
+The `declare` statement warning level is a compile option.
 Call :func:`config` in the command line version of GAUSS or select **Preferences** from the **Tools** menu in the graphical user interface to edit this option.
-If `declare warnings` are on, you will be warned whenever a :func:`declare` statement encounters a symbol that is already initialized.
-Here's what happens when you :func:`declare` a symbol that is already initialized when `declare warnings` are turned on:
+If `declare warnings` are on, you will be warned whenever a `declare` statement encounters a symbol that is already initialized.
+Here's what happens when you `declare` a symbol that is already initialized when `declare warnings` are turned on:

 .. list-table::